milossramek/translation-scripts/weblate/README.md

 If none of these switches is used, all messages are exported.

-There are two modifier switches, which influence the output:
+There are modifier switches, which influence the output:

 `-a`: Do not abbreviate tags.
 Normally, tags are abbreviated, which simplifies translation.
 Makes sense in Help, where tags are often very complex.
 Example: